 If you're exporting for review on the web, you can export an H.264 version directly to a private account on YouTube or Vimeo.
-You can also burn the project to a DVD, or to a Blu-ray disc if you have a third-party Blu-ray burner.

 If you have Compressor installed, you can choose File > Send to Compressor to transfer your project to that application for total control over your final export settings.
 Compressor also allows you to set up render clusters that use the processors of multiple computers on a network and to create custom export settings for unique delivery requirements.